WaterFutures/EPyT-Flow/paper/paper.md

 It goes beyond pure scenario generation by providing access to $7$ popular and widely adopted benchmarks on event detection and localization (including their evaluation metrics) -- ready to be utilized for building and evaluating algorithms.
-Furthermore, it also provides an environment (inspired by the former [OpenAI Gym](https://gymnasium.farama.org/index.html)) for developing and implementing control algorithms for tasks such as energy efficient pump scheduling.
+Furthermore, it also provides an environment, inspired by the modular and extensible design of [OpenAI Gym](https://gymnasium.farama.org/index.html)) for developing and implementing control algorithms for tasks such as energy efficient pump scheduling.

 To support modeling of a wide variety of scenarios, the toolbox comes with $4$ different event types